+In 2002, the Foundation established the Legal Information and Referral Forum (LIRF) which continues to bring together key service providers in NSW who provide referral to clients with legal problems.
+The Foundation is also an executive member of the NSW Legal Assistance Forum (NLAF) which seeks to promote collaboration and coordination in the development of legal services in NSW.
 The Foundation’s Grants Program has supported numerous innovative projects that have contributed to the evidence base on ‘what works’ to improve access to justice.
-The Foundation coordinates the Legal Information and Referral Forum (LIRF) which brings together key service providers in NSW who provide referral to clients with legal problems, and is an executive member of the NSW Legal Assistance Forum (NLAF) which seeks to promote collaboration and coordination in the development of legal services in NSW.

 reports for the Department of Justice on data from the NSW Local Court and NSW Civil and Administrative Tribunals.